Navn1998/ObjectStorage/README.md

 C) Policy to purge data within a folder in a bucket:

 Refer to "purgepolicy" file to get sample of the policy.
 Using prefix, a purge policy can be setup at a folder level.
+Update policy "Days=30" to required number of days.

+Apply policy using s3cmd:

+     's3cmd purgepolicy.xml s3://SampleBucket'